 The BER Research Tool gives researchers access to statistical data from the Building Energy Rating (BER) scheme which is administered by SEAI.
-The BER certificate indicates the annual primary energy usage and carbon dioxide emissions associated with the provision of space heating, water heating, ventilation and lighting to the dwelling.
-This tool provides access to information on all aspects of construction that affect the energy performance of dwellings.
+The BER certificate indicates the annual primary energy usage and carbon dioxide emissions associated with the provision of space heating, water heating, ventilation and lighting to the home.
+This tool provides access to information on all aspects of construction that affect the energy performance of homes.
 Results can be viewed on screen or downloaded in the form of a Microsoft Excel spreadsheet.Go to National BER research tool

 Energy in the Residential Sector report